 For a few subjects, more significant changes to the face-to-face curriculum are required, for example Key Stage 3 PE and Drama and Key Stage 4 Games.
-Students in Years 7 - 9 will follow a Film Studies programme during their Drama lessons; a provision we hope they will find engaging and inspiring.
+During previous periods of school closure, students in Years 7 - 9 have followed a Film Studies programme during their Drama lessons; a provision students found engaging and inspiring.
 Our PE department will continue to enthuse and encourage students to remain healthy and active, but necessarily have to adapt the curriculum to the home learning environment.

 Hours of study each day

 As students will follow their school timetable, students in Years 7 - 11 will have 5 hours of learning material each day.
 Arrangements regarding homework for Years 7 - 11 will be confirmed if a longer period of full or partial school closure as necessary; for shorter periods of school closure the usual arrangements regarding homework apply.

 Students in Year 12 & 13 will often be set tasks that extend beyond their timetabled lessons and so a minimum of 5 hours of learning is expected each day.

 It is important that students retain good learning habits.
 During any period of remote learning students ideally need an appropriate workspace and should be ready to start their day promptly.
 They must have any exercise books or textbooks they will need for the day easily to hand.
 On the days students have PE (Years 7, 8 & 9) or Games (Years 10 & 11) they should dress appropriately for joining in the physical activities offered by the department.

 3. Engagement and feedback